Joshuaked/Monitoring-program/README.md

-# Python-Learnings
+# Questions & Ideas
-This is for myself and Cameron or anyone else to work on projects together
+Put anything in here as for questions on the project or ideas that we could impliment